Signed in as:

 “co-plan, co-instruct, and co-assess” (Murawski, 2003, p.10)

-One of the ways that schools are increasingly using to address the needs of students with and without special needs in the general education classroom is through co-teaching.
+One of the ways schools address the demands of students with and without special needs in the general education classroom is through co-teaching.
 Co-teaching involves having a general education teacher and special service provider (e.g., special education teacher, Title I teacher, ELL specialist, speech/language pathologist) sharing in the planning, instruction, and assessment to ensure student success.
-2 TEACH's CEO is Dr. Wendy Murawski, one of the nation's foremost experts and authors on co-teaching.
+2Teach's CEO is Dr. Wendy Murawski, one of the nation's foremost experts and authors on co-teaching.

 22 core Competencies of Co-Teaching